sportsdunia logo

 Keiran McKenna (Image credit: X/@IpswichTown)

+McKenna's attacking philosophy has earned widespread praise; in other words, the team does not like to sit back and defend rather tries to make attacks.
+Unfortunately, Ipswich will be relegated at the end of the season to EFL Championship.
 The manager’s aggressive mentality is visible as he goes for the win every time, whether it’s a mid-table team or a top-table team.
-This ranks him at number nine in our list of top English managers currently.
+This marks his place in our list of top English managers currently.

 Total Trophies0